 Earning a certification from the Council for Responsible Sport formally recognizes our significant dedication to environmental and social responsibility in sport.
 It requires having a plan, telling the community, promoting health and wellness, and inspiring others to do the same.
-Trailhead Running must go through an auditing process to earn a minimum of 26 credits to achieve certification.
-Once this certification is earned (see timeline below), it must be maintained year over year.
+Trailhead Running completed an auditing process to earn 26 credits and achieve certification in June, 2013.

-Trailhead Running is incorporating environmental best practices into the Women on the Trails 5K Trail Race Series.
+Trailhead Running is incorporating environmental best practices into the Women on the Trails Race Series.
 Our mission is three-fold:

 1. To showcase the Austin area trails in a non-invasive way.